 Variation Swatches for WooCommerce product provides an aesthetically pleasing and professional experience when selecting attributes for variation products.
 It offers color, image, label, and layout options for product template customization.

 You can display product colors, styles, and sizes more effectively with Variation Swatches for WooCommerce.
 This type of functionality isn’t available out of the box with WooCommerce.
-In addition, for each product, you can select a style for the quick-add attribute.
+In addition, you can select a style for each product for the quick-add attribute.

 Key features of the plugin: